-In this article you'll learn how to print compliant package labels and barcode labels directly from the Green Bits Back Office.
+In this article you'll learn how to print compliant package labels and barcode labels from the Back Office.
+You can then scan these labels at the Register.

 Common uses for this feature include:

-- Printing compliant package labels for pre-packaged flower or pre-rolls that you've created in-house.
+- Printing compliant package labels for unit-based pre-packaged flower and pre-rolls.

 You can also watch the video tutorial.